 If you want to check out a recent documentary that covers Gary’s story, I suggest Freeway: Crack in the System by Marc Levin.

-Somerset Maugham was well on his way to becoming a doctor when he published a novel and after the first edition sold out in a week, he chucked his career in medicine and became the highest-paid author in England, forging a trail now ruled by J.K.
+Somerset Maugham was well on his way to becoming a doctor when he published a novel and after the first edition sold out in a week, he chucked his career in medicine and evolved into the highest-paid author in England, forging a trail now ruled by J.K.
 Rowling.
-It wasn’t until recently that MI6 admitted Somerset was a spook.
+It wasn’t until recently that MI6 admitted Maugham was a spook.

-While frauds like Mark Passio scare people with complex dogmas constructed out of coincidence, I will reveal the real secrets of brainwashing.
-Somerset had an agenda and inspired Ian Fleming to create the dashing James Bond, but that’s another story.
+While frauds like Mark Passio attempt to frighten people with complex dogmas constructed out of coincidence, I will herein reveal the real secrets of brainwashing.
+Maugham had an agenda and helped inspire the creation of James Bond with his earlier dashing secret agent named Ashenden, who deployed trickery and blackmail to achieve goals, rather than murder.

-Very early in his career, Somerset wrote a book titled The Magician, a thinly-veiled attack on Aleister Crowley, accusing him of ritual murder and other unspeakable acts of black magic.
-Strange that eventually both these characters would be unmasked as agents of MI6, which leads to the possibility their little mini-war may have been staged all along.
-Crowley’s sinister reputation was sealed by Somerset’s book.
-It made Crowley famous, while splitting the world into two factions, one fearing, despising and hating Crowley; the other just wanting to learn his secrets.
+Before joining the Red Cross Ambulance crew, where he was allegedly recruited into the secret services, Maugham wrote a book titled The Magician, a thinly-veiled attack on Aleister Crowley, accusing him of ritual murder and other unspeakable acts of black magic.
+Strange that eventually both these characters would be unmasked as agents of MI6, which leads to the possibility their little mini-war could have been staged all along.
+The book made Crowley famous, while splitting the world into two factions, one fearing, despising and hating Crowley; the other wanting to learn his secrets.
+It introduced an entire generation to the obscure occult bibles, books Crowley had raided to create his alternative to Christianity.
+Strangely, however, it ignored Crowley’s principle influence, French priest and alchemist François Rabelais, who introduced the mythical Abbey of Thelema, where enlightened monks did as they wished, provided they harmed none.
+Crowley ignored that last part, however.
+He did not believe hurting people was an obstacle to enlightenment.

-After the first World War, there were a lot of PTSD-damaged Americans left behind in Europe seeking healing and many were self-medicating with alcohol, hash and opium.
-Somerset wrote a highly influential book about these times titled The Razor’s Edge, and that book, like his one on Crowley, left many false impressions that linger today.
+After the first World War, there were a lot of PTSD-damaged Americans left behind in Europe seeking healing and many were self-medicating with hash and opium.
+After joining the secret service, Maugham wrote a highly influential book about these times, The Razor’s Edge, and that book, like his one on Crowley, left many false impressions that linger today.
+It also delved into oriental mysticism, only this time the magician was a good guy.

-When I think of Somerset, I picture him as Herbert Marshal, the English actor who played him in the original 1946 movie.
-In fact, a new hardback edition of the book was soon published, and it used the two lead actors from the film for the cover.
-Marshal captured Somerset’s homosexuality in a very understated and elegant manner, although he ignored Somerset’s stuttering problem.
+When I think of Maugham, I picture him as Herbert Marshal, the English actor who played him in the original 1946 movie.
+Marshal captured Maugham’s homosexuality in a very understated and elegant manner, although he ignored his stuttering.
+But instead of conferring a path to enlightenment, the book and film led people away from it.

-Which happens to be the reverse of the real situation.
-Yes, deep meditation can be very useful and may be required to quiet a restless mind, but the magical and medicinal plants are important tools deserving respect.
-The guru portrayed by Somerset did not really plunge into real enlightenment at all, and was a one-dimensional caricature who paved the way for a parade of charlatans to profiteer off popularizing Eastern philosophies.
+Which happens to be the reverse of the truth.
+Yes, deep meditation can be useful and may be required to quiet a restless mind, but the magical and medicinal plants are important tools deserving respect.
+Cannabis is at the root of almost all religion, including occultism.
+Maugham’s guru was a one-dimensional caricature who paved the way for a parade of charlatans to profiteer off popularizing Eastern meditation techniques.

-Whenever I find an effort to lead people away from cannabis and other medicinal plants, I suspect the forces of propaganda may be at work.
-Had Somerset really wanted to enlighten people, he would have been explaining how wars were staged for profit and social control, and the prohibition of medicinal plants was just a part of the scam to reap higher profits and construct monopolies.
+Whenever I find an effort to lead people away from cannabis, I suspect the forces of propaganda are secretly at work.
+Had Maugham really wanted to enlighten people, he would have explained how wars are staged for profit, and how prohibition of medicinal plants is a scam to reap higher profits while demonizing users.
+But this sort of information is held close to the vest by the secret services.
+There’s a reason why Britannia rules both magic and spy-craft and it’s because those two arts have always been joined at the hip.

 Perhaps someday someone will make a film of my book Art After Midnight and explore the New York social scene born in the shadow of CB’s by freshman art students from around the world, converging at a time when world’s collided and paradigm’s began shifting in downtown New York City.